xvxx/dino/README.txt

 === HOW IT WORKS =====================================================

-Internally, Dino is organized into three parts: compiler, virtual machine, and tooling, with the `dino` command line program serving as the primary means of interacting with the suite.
+Internally, Dino is organized into three parts: compiler, virtual machine, and tools, with the `dino` command line program serving as the primary means of interacting with the suite.

 The compiler convert LDPL source code to Dino bytecode by first lexing